 From deep research and quantitative audience analysis, through a comprehensive digital communications strategy, to wireframing, prototyping, user testing, and then design – I lead the digital rebrand and web platform redesign alongside Agency Sydney’s Head of Digital, and Communications Director, creating a holistic and effective new digital brand for Amnesty.

-Our aim was to allow Amnesty to make the subject of human rights personal again, rather than remote and abstract – so we crafted digital journeys through the new web platform that would deliver a more meaningful and individualised experiences, allowing users to better see the impact of their support and actions.
+Our aim was to allow Amnesty to make the subject of human rights personal again, rather than remote and abstract – so we crafted digital journeys through the new site that would deliver more meaningful and individualised experiences.
+The site learns what causes you care about, and provides personalised updates, allowing users to better see the impact of their support and actions.

-The site redesign resulted in 17% increase in time on page, a 25% decrease in bounce rate, and an average 30% decrease in bounce rate across mobile devices – and it won an AGDA Award for design, and is a 2018 Webby Award Honouree.
+The site redesign resulted in 17% increase in time on page, a 25% decrease in bounce rate, and an average 30% decrease in bounce rate across mobile devices.
+It also won an AGDA Award for design, and was a 2018 Webby Award Honouree.